 Line 236: When you say that “We emphasize that the use of MD is also necessary”, you should be more precise regarding the perspectives here concerned.

-This is an excellent idea that also fine tuned our notions.
+A This is an excellent idea that also helped us fine-tune our argument.

-A table showing current frameworks, their advantages and disadvantages compare to COR was added
+A table was added, which shows current frameworks, and their advantages and disadvantages compared to COR.

-We farther explained this notion and supported it through previous papers as can be seen in lines- 222 – 225
+We further explained this notion and supported it through previous papers, as can be seen in lines 222 – 225.

-Indeed the comment related to lines 166-167 and lines 234- 235 are connected.
-Prior to the presentation of the model in lines 166-167, an extended and supported explanation was added and in lines 234-235 and 236 it was thoroughly addressed.
+The comments related to lines 166-167 and lines 234- 235 are connected.
+Prior to the presentation of the model in lines 166-167, an extended and supported explanation was added, and in lines 234-235 and 236, it was thoroughly addressed.

 Issue 4